Derisking Onboard Inspections

 The focus on crew safety and inspection automation aligns with significant market demand:

-• Global Maritime Robotics Market is projected to exceed $10 billion by 2030, with inspection and maintenance automation being a key growth driver.
+- Global Maritime Robotics Market is projected to reach US$20.5 billion by 2033, with inspection and maintenance automation being a key growth driver.

-• Crew Safety Solutions are increasingly prioritized by classification societies and insurers, opening pathways for dedicated funding, regulatory incentives, and rapid tech adoption.
+- Crew Safety Solutions are increasingly prioritized by classification societies, ship operators, offshore vessel owners, shipyards, port state, flag state and insurers, opening pathways for dedicated funding, regulatory incentives, and rapid tech adoption.

-• Smart Port Nations like Singapore and Norway1 are investing in smart and autonomous shipping technologies, with safety as a primary justification for funding.
+- Smart Port Nations like Singapore and Norway are investing in smart and autonomous shipping technologies, with safety as a primary justification for funding.

 EXISTING EFFORTS